yaracham/Applications-Distribuees/README.md

 ## Additional Notes
 - If you encounter issues, ensure PostgreSQL is running and your credentials are correct.
 - If `mvn` (Maven) is not installed, you can run the project without it by manually downloading dependencies.

+# 2. Servlet Java Implementation

+## Project Overview

+In this project, I created a simple Jakarta EE servlet using Maven to demonstrate basic server-side functionality.
+The servlet, named `HelloServlet`, handles HTTP GET requests and returns a simple HTML response.

+## Setup Instructions

+### 1. Create a Jakarta EE Project

+- Set up a Jakarta EE project with Maven in an IDE like IntelliJ or Eclipse.

+### 2. Implement the Servlet

+- Create the `HelloServlet` class, extending `HttpServlet`.
+- Use the `@WebServlet` annotation to map the servlet to a URL.
+- Implement the `doGet` method to return a basic HTML response.

+### 3. Deploy and Run the Servlet

+- Configure the `pom.xml` to include the necessary Jakarta EE dependencies.
+- Deploy the servlet to a server like Apache Tomcat.
+- Access the servlet via a web browser using the specified URL.

+## Expected Output

+When accessing the servlet via the browser, you should see a simple HTML page that says "Bonjour Yara Cham".

 **Author:** _Yara Cham_